artsandmetaphysics/goodlifeodyssey/dialogues/socrates-would-dislike-science.md

 ---
-title: >
-   Socrates Would Dislike Science
-description: >
+created_on: '2022-07-31T03:18:00+00:00'
-   A exploratory dialogue of Socrates' attitude towards the senses within _Phaedo_.
+description: A exploratory dialogue of Socrates' attitude towards the senses within *Phaedo*.
-redirect_from:
- - /dialogue-on-socrates-doubting-the-senses-in-phaedo
+published: null
+slug: socrates-would-dislike-science
+slug_override: ''
+status: Published
+title: Socrates Would Dislike Science
+type: Dialogue
 ---

-Dijon:: Did you enjoy Plato's dialogue, _Phaedo_?
+Dijon:: Did you enjoy Plato's dialogue, *Phaedo*?

 Thomas:: I did.
 It is filled with ideas, most mentioned in passing.
 For example, Socrates, after sitting up in bed, says pain and pleasure are tied together like two creatures sharing a head.
 This, and many such comments, make it fun to read.